 The majority of cases plea out which means we're going to end up at sentencing sooner or later.
 Many jurisdictions including federal court utilize a sentencing grid.

-On the sentencing grid now for criminal history along the top axis and the level of the offense on the side axis.
+Both the Kansas and Federal sentencing grids start with criminal history.
+This is along the top axis.
+Next is the offense level, the level of the offense is on the side axis.

-Once a guideline sentence has been established that's not the end of the story because your attorney still has to evaluate whether or not you've been scored correctly on the sentencing guidelines.
+Once a guideline sentence has been established, that's not the end of the story.
+Your attorney still needs to evaluate whether or not you've been scored correctly on the sentencing guidelines.

-Now determining the level of the offense especially in federal court is not as simple as it may seem.
+Determining the level of the offense, especially in federal court, is not as simple as it may seem

-You're going to start with a base offense level and from there you're gonna add and subtract levels based on what happened in the case.
+You're going to start with a base offense level, and from there, you're going to add and subtract levels based on what happened in the case.

-Again your criminal history and the level of the offense are complicated calculations.
-It's important that you have an attorney that understands the guidelines, knows how to object to those guidelines and to object to your presumptive sentence.
+Again, your criminal history and the level of the offense are complicated calculations.
+It's important that you have an attorney that understands the guidelines, knows how to object to those guidelines, and knows how to object to your presumptive sentence.